The-Mycelium-Network/podcast-transcripts/episode001/en/index.md

 I don't know if you've ever looked up [SQLite](https://www.sqlite.org/index.html), but if you haven't, SQLite is essentially just a flat text file on your hard drive that acts as a database.
 It is super lightweight, hence the name SQLite.
 And like it's in everything, like your mobile phone for example.

 **Rico Smit**
 That's why I like following Mosh.
-He says you can use an H1 tag to add a title, which is where many people will stop and move on.
-Personally, I want to know why?
+He says you can use an H1 tag to add a title, and a lot of people will just move on.
+But, personally, I want to know why.
 What does it do?
 How does it work?
 So, he pulls up a graph and tells you H1 does this, and this is how and when you use it.

 So that is something I've been struggling with as well.
 I've been following someone doing a text adventure game because that was interesting to me.
 This person would just start typing with no explanation as to why.
 I'm like, wait, why, why did you do this?
 How does this work?